sagan-software/eosio-rust/README.md

 -rw-r--r-- 1 sagan sagan  116 Oct 25 16:56 hello_gc.wasm
 ```

-By using `wasm-gc` and `wasm-opt` we are able to get the file size down to just over 100 bytes, but this is before we've added any code.
+By using `wasm-gc` and `wasm-opt` we are able to get the file size down to just over 100 bytes!
+But this is before we've added any code.
 Realistically you can expect simple contracts to be under 15KB.

 #### Writing the Smart Contract